-Once the engine is running, movement of the throttle lever will increase the engine speed.
+Once the engine is running, pushing the throttle lever will increase the engine speed.

 Regulate the speed of the ATV by varying the throttle position.
-Because the throttle is springloaded, the ATV will decelerate, and the engine will return to an idle any time the hand is removed from the throttle lever.
+Because the throttle is springloaded, the ATV will decelerate, and the engine will return to an idle any time the throttle lever is released.